 Showcase high-potential infrastructure projects to targeted investors and stakeholders.

-The inaugural EESII session will focus on unlocking early-stage capital for Africa’s infrastructure pipeline, with emphasis on practical strategies to bridge the gap between project conception and financial close.
+Every EESII session will focus on unlocking early-stage capital for Africa’s infrastructure pipeline, with emphasis on practical strategies to bridge the gap between project conception and financial close.

 A central feature of this edition will be the Infrapitch Session, showcasing selected early-stage projects developed by participants of the Developing & Financing Infrastructure Projects (DFIP) programme.
-These projects have been drawn from four (4) PIDA–PAP–2 priority initiatives under the AUDA–NEPAD framework

 Highlight the structural and financial barriers to early-stage infrastructure investment in Africa.